George F. Moore (United States Army officer): World War II

-During the general Douglas MacArthur's escape from the Philippines on March 11, 1942, Patrol torpedo boat PT-41, which carried general MacArthur and his family, Moore was summoned to the Corregidor's North Dock where he received farewell from MacArthur who told him: "George", he told him, "keep the flag flying.
+During General Douglas MacArthur's escape from the Philippines on March 11, 1942, on Patrol torpedo boat PT-41, Moore was summoned to the Corregidor's North Dock.
+There, he received a farewell from MacArthur, who told him, "keep the flag flying.
 I'm coming back."

-MacArthur also cautioned Moore that in case of the ultimate fall of Corregidor he was to make sure that the armament was destroyed to such an extent that it could not be used against an American effort to recapture the Philippines.
+MacArthur also cautioned Moore that in case of the ultimate fall of Corregidor, he was to make sure that the armament was destroyed to such an extent that it could not be used against an American effort to recapture the Philippines.

-On May 6, 1942, Commander of Allied forces in the Philippines, Lieutenant general Jonathan M. Wainwright, surrendered the Corregidor garrison at about 1:30 p.m., leading himself and General Moore to be captured by the Japanese.
-Before that, Moore ordered his troops the destruction procedures to be executed on Coast Artillery guns to prevent their use by the enemy as he was instructed by MacArthur before.
-He spent remained of the as a POW in Manchuria until liberated in August 1945.
-General Moore was awarded the Distinguished Service Medal for his service in the Philippines while in captivity.
+On May 6, 1942, Commander of Allied Forces in the Philippines, Lieutenant General Jonathan M. Wainwright, surrendered the Corregidor garrison at about 1:30 p.m., leading himself and Moore to be captured by the Japanese.
+Before that, Moore ordered his troops the destruction procedures to be executed on coast artillery guns to prevent their use by the enemy, as he had been instructed by MacArthur.
+He spent the remainder of the war as a POW in Manchuria until being liberated in August 1945.
+Moore was awarded the Distinguished Service Medal for his service in the Philippines while in captivity.